 Register in the Finnish population system upon arrival

 Setting up a bank account in Finland requires a Finnish personal identity code which you will get when registering in the Finnish population system.
-Some banks have all their services in English (e.g. Danske Bank and Nordea) and you should call them to book an appointment.
+Some banks have all their services in English (e.g. Danske Bank External link and Nordea External link) and you should call them to book an appointment.
 If you order a student union card, you become a Danske Bank customer.
 Please read more in the section about student discounts above.

 Insurance and Health care